 With transparency becoming a key conversation in the AI space, the roles of professionals who are in the trenches of programming and algorithm development will become more critical.

 8. Rising Emphasis on Data Security and Regulations: Data is the new currency.
 In other words, it’s the most valuable resource that organizations need to protect.
-With AI and ML Being thrown into the mix, it’s only going to increase the amount of data they handle and the risks associated with it.
-For example, today’s organizations backup and archive massive amounts of sensitive personal data, which is predicted to become a top privacy risk for 70% of organizations in 2020.
+With AI and ML being thrown into the mix, it’s only going to increase the amount of data they handle and the risks associated with it.
+For example, today’s organizations back up and archive massive amounts of sensitive personal data, which is predicted to be an expanding privacy risk in 2022.

 So, why do these two technologies work so well together?
 You can think of IoT as the digital nervous system and AI as the brain that makes the decisions.
 AI’s ability to rapidly glean insights from data makes IoT systems more intelligent.
 Gartner predicts that by 2022, more than 80% of enterprise IoT projects will incorporate AI in some form, up from just 10% today.

-This trend gives software developers and embedded engineers one more reason to add AI/ML capabilities to their resume.
+This AI and Machine Learning trend gives software developers and embedded engineers one more reason to add AI/ML capabilities to their resume.

-This Year 2021 only a couple of months away, we’re eager to see how these Machine Learning and AI trends play out and what innovations they bring to the table.
-Despite being around for a while, these technologies are far from mature.
-As a tech professional, if you’re looking to get on the latest advancements in technology, now is the time to learn.
+As a tech professional, if you’re looking to learn the latest advancements in technology, now is the time to learn.
 Our comprehensive Caltech Post Graduate Program in AI & ML will equip you with everything you need to know about how AI can help you thrive in your career, and will also keep you in the loop when it comes to the future of machine learning.